-- In Scotland, Wales and Northern Ireland prescriptions are free for everyone.
+- In Scotland, Wales and Northern Ireland, prescriptions are free for everyone.

-How you can claim these free services
+How can I claim these free services?

-Do you qualify?
+Do I qualify?

 All you need is a Maternity Exemption Certificate signed by your doctor or midwife.
-This certificate entitles you to free prescriptions and NHS dental care.

 You can get the Maternity Exemption application form (FW8) from your doctor or midwife.